X Modality Assisting RGBT Object Tracking: Introduction

-The discrimination-based RGBT trackers have long attracted attention due to their high tracking accuracy.
-For instance, Li et al\cite{12} proposed a typical kind of discriminative multi-adapter network (MANet) for RGBT tracking, which can excavate the potential value of complementary features between modalities and instance perception information through multiple convolution layers of different kernel sizes.
-MANet exhibits significant potential in extracting shared features.
-However, the repetitive utilization of large convolutional kernels for feature extraction compromises network efficiency.
-Tu et al\cite{13} proposed a multi-modal multi-margin metric learning (${{\text{M}}^{\text{5}}}{\text{L}}$) tracker to exploit the structural information of hard samples and achieve quality-aware fusion of complementary features.
-However, the performance of the ${{\text{M}}^{\text{5}}}{\text{L}}$ method in tracking precise and success rate is unsatisfactory, making it difficult to reach the state-of-the-art (SOTA).
-The mentioned methods aim to address the challenge of mining and utilizing correlation clues among different modalities, while also enhancing the anti-interference ability of the trackers.
-Nevertheless, there is still considerable potential for further improvement.
+Discrimination-based RGBT trackers have garnered considerable interest due to their exceptional tracking accuracy.
+For example, Li et al.\cite{12} introduced a discriminative multi-adapter network (MANet) for RGBT tracking.
+This network effectively exploits the complementary features between modalities and instance perception information by employing multiple convolutional layers with varying kernel sizes.
+MANet has demonstrated a pronounced ability to extract shared features; however, the extensive use of large convolutional kernels for feature extraction can compromise network efficiency.
+Tu et al.\cite{13}, on the other hand, proposed a multi-modal multi-margin metric learning (${{\text{M}}^{\text{5}}}{\text{L}}$) tracker to enhance the exploitation of structural information from hard samples and to facilitate a quality-aware fusion of complementary features.
+Despite these efforts, the ${{\text{M}}^{\text{5}}}{\text{L}}$ method exhibits less-than-satisfactory performance in terms of tracking precision and success rate, falling short of state-of-the-art (SOTA) standards.
+These mentioned approaches aim to overcome the challenge of mining and utilizing correlation cues among different modalities while also enhancing the anti-interference capabilities of trackers.
+Nonetheless, there remains significant room for further refinement and improvement.